 Standing high and proud at the corner of Wireless and Ruamrudee roads opposite Lumpini park, the building is massive and even intimidating.
-We first tried it soon after the opening and while it was not bad, the first experience was not as striking as the design.
-At the time the cuisine was a little too complicated to our taste.
+We first tried it soon after the opening, and while it was not bad, the first experience was not as striking as the design.
+At the time, the cuisine was a little too complicated for our taste.
 So, we originally didn’t rank this restaurant so high and forgot about it… until today.

 Overall this new experience at Osha Bangkok was a success.
-We will go back and even take friends with us: good Thai food is meant to be shared!
+We will return and even take friends with us: good Thai food is meant to be shared!

-We happened to walk by Osha Bangkok and one thing we learned from years of intensive restaurant reviews is that every restaurant deserves a second chance.
-This dinner was about to prove how correct this guideline can be!
+We happened to walk by Osha Bangkok, and we learned from years of intensive restaurant reviews that every restaurant deserves a second chance.
+This dinner was about proving how correct this guideline can be!

-We walked through the majestic doors, and since you can see inside from street level, we were wondering how busy can such a large restaurant have become.
-Osha Bangkok can accommodate a large number of guests and a year before it wasn’t that busy, and there is not much buzz about it, so we were a little anxious.
+We walked through the majestic doors, and since you can see inside from street level, we wondered how busy can such a large restaurant could have become.
+Osha Bangkok can accommodate a large number of guests, and a year before, it wasn’t that busy, and there was not much buzz about it, so we were a little anxious.
 To our surprise, Osha Bangkok was almost full, buzzing with guests’ conversation, including the second floor!

-The design is creative and impressive, super high ceiling, two-floor high curtains, golden circular bar topped with an immense traditional Thai crown headdress decoration.
-The result could be a little kitsch but with the lively atmosphere, it is actually quite beautiful.
+The design is impressive, super high ceiling, two-floor high curtains, and golden circular bar topped with an immense traditional Thai crown headdress decoration.
+The result could be a little kitsch, but with a lively atmosphere, it is quite beautiful.

-We were invited to sit at one of the few free tables left and offered the menu and a couple of free fizzy drinks were offered to us.
-From that moment on went from one good surprise to the next.
+We were invited to sit at one of the few free tables left and offered the menu, and a couple of free fizzy drinks were offered to us; from that moment on went from one good surprise to the next.
 The atmosphere was lively and relaxed; the team was efficient and friendly without acting sophisticated (service can feel stiff in high-end restaurants).
-The food presentation was beautiful, the food was excellent and the prices, including the wine, were not as high as in our memory.
-So basically, Osha Bangkok appeared to be a very good and very successful restaurant.
+The food presentation was beautiful, the food was excellent, and the prices, including the wine, were not as high as in our memory.
+So basically, Osha Bangkok appeared to be a very good and successful restaurant.